poseidon/matchbox/Documentation/bootkube.md

 ## Examples

 The [examples](../examples) statically assign IP addresses to libvirt client VMs created by `scripts/libvirt`.
-You can use the same examples for real hardware, but you'll need to update the MAC/IP addresses.
+You can use the same examples for physical machines, but you'll need to update the MAC/IP addresses.
+See [network setup](network-setup.md) and [deployment](deployment.md).

 * [bootkube](../examples/groups/bootkube) - iPXE boot a bootkube-ready cluster (use rkt)
 * [bootkube-install](../examples/groups/bootkube-install) - Install a bootkube-ready cluster (use rkt)